What makes highly difficult relationship dissolutions extra difficult?

 - Forgiving and forgetting are natural consequences of doing the grief work and of holding someone accountable.

-- When people do not change, it doesn’t mean that you don’t forgive them if you sever a relationship with an emotionally, physically, sexually, or economically dangerous person.
-It is a rational, sanity preserving, quality-of-life sustaining action, based on an honest appraisal of the situation.
+- When people do not change, it doesn’t mean that you don’t forgive them if you sever or limit a relationship with an emotionally, physically, sexually, or economically dangerous person.
+It can be a rational, sanity preserving, quality-of-life sustaining action, based on an honest appraisal of the situation.

 - Forgiveness may sometimes mean realizing that the abuser is an emotionally compromised person, whose violence emanates from a combination of factors: distorted life perspective, compromised brain function, selfishness, and/or persistent fear and related anger.
 A combination of all these factors is probably an indicator of early childhood abandonment and abuse without sufficient ameliorative factors.